 This list gives a good idea of the step-by-step process that works together to build beautiful homes around the country, but it doesn’t do justice for all of the in-between work that’s involved.
 Having the aspiration of designing your own home is awesome, and we’re excited when our clients have lots of ideas about the building process.

 We also encourage first-time designers who are working on their own homes to partner up with local building companies to help get the most out of their projects and make sure all of the details are taken care of.
-If that’s you and you’d like help building the home of your dreams,reach out to us!
-Sustainable 9 would love to come alongside you and help build the home of your dreams.
-You can learn more about thepast projects we’ve done and tips for sustainable building onour blog
+If that’s you and you’d like to help Sustainable 9 design a house and build the home of your dream, reach out to our team!